natkowalczyk/thermal-mask-classification-and-detection/README.md

 ## Mask classification
 The proposed solution based on semi-supervised CNN with Convolutional Autoencoder (CAE) was provided in the [classification folder](https://github.com/natkowalczyk/thermal-mask-classification-and-detection/tree/main/classification).
-To test the model you can used thermal images of three types of mask given in [images folder](https://github.com/natkowalczyk/thermal-mask-classification-and-detection/tree/main/images).
+To test the model you can use thermal images of three types of mask given in [images folder](https://github.com/natkowalczyk/thermal-mask-classification-and-detection/tree/main/images).

 To run mask classification you should use:
 ```bash